mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 gene will increase or decrease within the population, generation after generation.
 So it is possible to change a random line of code in a program and run the whole program in many possible scenarios.
-However, it is only very slow to introduce new features or fix problems this way, it also results in incomprehensible source code that forces future engineers to adopt the same slow trial-and-error approach.
+However, it is not only very slow to introduce new features or fix problems this way, it also results in incomprehensible source code that forces future engineers to adopt the same slow trial-and-error approach.